Heart of England Building Society: Rugby

-The early history of the Rugby Building Society was far removed from the Warwick, In1866 Dr Frederick Temple, headmaster of Rugby School and later Archbishop of Canterbury, chaired a public meeting to consider establishing a Freehold Land Society.
-It was duly formed as the Rugby Land Society but it was registered under the 1836 Building Society Act as the Rugby Benefit Building Society.
+The early history of the Rugby Building Society was far removed from the Warwick.
+In 1866 Dr Frederick Temple, headmaster of Rugby School and later Archbishop of Canterbury, chaired a public meeting to consider establishing a Freehold Land Society.
+It was duly formed as the Rugby Land Society but it was registered under the Benefit Building Societies Act 1836 as the Rugby Benefit Building Society.
 For the next 60 years it acted as a land society buying and developing land in Rugby and selling it on as serviced plots to members.
-Land development as the primary function continued unchallenged until 1926 when the Society’s auditor pointed out that it was ultra vires to be buying and selling land.
-The Society had no option but to dispose of its land and all new business became that of a traditional building society; at that date, its assets were little more than £300,000.
+Land development as the primary function continued unchallenged until 1926 when the society’s auditor pointed out that it was ultra vires to be buying and selling land.
+The society had no option but to dispose of its land and all new business became that of a traditional building society; at that date, its assets were little more than £300,000.
 There was a limited attempt at geographic expansion.
 A branch was opened in Banbury in 1927 and then long gaps before branches at Lutterworth in 1945, Leamington in 1962 and Stratford-on-Avon in 1965.
 The addition of these branches helped to increase assets from under £2m at the end of WWII to £11m in 1967.
-However, in the last two years of its independent existence, the Society experienced financial irregularities in succession at Banbury, Stratford and Rugby involving police and prosecutions.
+However, in the last two years of its independent existence, the society experienced financial irregularities in succession at Banbury, Stratford and Rugby involving police and prosecutions.
 It merged with the Warwick in 1967.